Leonid Afremov Bio

 In 1975 Afremov met his wife to be, Inessa Kagan, who he married the following year.
 In 1977 his first son Dmitry was born.
 The young family lived in a 2 room apartment together with Inessa’s parents, grandmother and sister.
 In 1982 they bought their own home where they lived until 1990.
 After graduating from college, Afremov worked as a label designer in a local beer and liquor factory.
 Then he briefly worked in a local theater as a set designer.

 During the cold Russian winter, Afremov stayed at home painting.
 He was not allowed to participate in government exhibitions because of his Jewish roots and was not allowed to be a member of the local art associations.
 His early work was sold privately via family and friends and was not seen by many people.
 A lot of his work in the 1980’s was just given away for free.
 He did not keep records of his work then and not much of it survived.
-He currently does not have pictures of anything before 1990.
+The family currently has only one painting that was made before 1990.

 In 1986 the Chernobyl disaster happened.
 Vitebsk was only a few hundred kilometers from Chernobyl, close enough for radiation to travel with the wind and rain.
 The ecological situation in the area worsened, local crops and water becoming contaminated with radioactive fallout.
 Small children were affected strongly, including Afremov's two year old son.
 At the same time Leonid Afremov was experiencing serious discrimination and insults for his Jewish heritage.
 The liberal politics of Mikhail Gorbachev allowed Jewish soviet citizens to migrate to Israel in the late 1980s.
 After being fed up with anti-semitism and problems caused by radiation, Leonid decided to move to Israel without hesitation as soon as the doors were opened.